A safe place where people learn and grow,

 - Sharing knowledge that can help others enrich their lives

-- To be part of a progressive team supporting others to improve their lives
+- To be part of a progressive and energetic team supporting others to improve their lives

 - Opportunity to work in and learn about a community resource centre